Henkel Logo

 Henkel Logo 1985-present

-The current version of the logo looks like the complete opposite of all the previous versions.
-To do this, the developers just swapped the colors: red turned white and vice versa.
-They also removed the double border and drew one wide stripe around the oval.
+The current version of the logo looks completely opposite to all previous versions.
+The developers simply swapped the colors for this: red became white and vice versa.
+They also removed the double frame and drew one wide stripe around the oval.

 Font and Colors